odangomoe/Atama/README.md

 Anime torrent title parsing and archiving

-This package it's only use is to parse anime torrent titles and archive them into TorrentSets
+This package's only use is to parse anime torrent titles and archive them into TorrentSets

 ### Install